MZ1387/HW_LIRI-Bot/README.md

 ## Code Explanation

-- This is a command line node app that takes in parameters and a user back data.
+- This is a command line node app that takes in parameters and returns a user's data back.
-- When a user submits preset commands the application will return data back from either Twitter, Spotify or OMDB.
+- When a user submits a preset command the application will return data back from either Twitter, Spotify or OMDB.